Chapter 7 Introduce a trader budget and calculating the quantity

 That finishes the quantity(and budget) implementation, we will jump into the IEx session to see how it works.

-First, start the streaming and trading on the same symbol and a moment later you should see a variable amount of quantity that more or less uses the full allowed budget:
+First, start the streaming and trading on the same symbol.
+A moment later you should see the quantity being calculated from the budget rather than hardcoded:

 $ iex -S mix